jayvilla/fullstackjs-interview-1/README.md

 I'm fully aware that most candidates that I've reached out to, if any, will have experience with all of these tools and frameworks, so I'm not expecting anyone to be perfect.

-With that said, there is plenty of documentation that can be found online, and these frameworks are quite popular and at the forefront of modern javascript development, so you will encounter these sooner or later.
+With that said, there is plenty of documentation that can be found online, and these frameworks are quite popular and at the forefront of modern javascript development, so you will inevitably encounter these sooner or later.

 Also, this test is set up to be very practical and to demonstrate what a real project could look like on our team.